TissueMAPS/TissueMAPS/README.rst

 A Jterator project corresponds to a folder on disk with the following layout:

 * **handles** folder contains all the YAML *.handles.yml* module descriptor files, which are passed as STDIN stream to *modules*.
-This folder is created when you set up your pipeline, either via user interface or via the command line using the ``jt create`` command.
+This folder is created when you set up your pipeline, either via user interface or via the command line using the ``jterator create`` command.
 * **data** folder contains all the *.data.h5* HDF5 output files.
 Jterator will automatically create this folder in your project directory.
 - **figures** folder contains all the figure files.
 These files may either be *HTML* documents or *PNG* image files.
 * **logs** folder contains all the output from STDOUT and STERR streams, obtained for each executable that has been executed in the pipeline.
 The logging level can be controlled via the ``-v`` or ``--verbosity`` argument.